paulo-leitao/dio-projeto-portfolio/README.md

 <br>

-## New Features:
+## New Features

 After that I decided to implement a simple javascript to disable the menu when the user click anywhere on the screen or when some menu item is selected.